 Stunning Before & After Photos

-It’s important to note that not everyone qualifies for breast lift surgery, and in some cases, a breast augmentation may be more beneficial than a breast lift.
+It’s important to note that not everyone qualifies for breast lift mastopexy surgery, and in some cases, a breast augmentation in Houston can be more beneficial than a breast lift.

-In terms of medical requirements for breast lift surgery, qualifying candidates must be in good physical and mental health.
-It’s also best to be a non-smoker.
-Finally, it’s important to have realistic expectations about the outcome of your breast lift surgery.
-While a breast lift can definitely boost your self-confidence and give you perkier, more youthful looking breasts, it’s certainly not to be seen as a procedure that will fix all problems.
+Qualifying candidates must be in good physical and mental health.
+It’s best to be a non-smoker.
+It’s important to have realistic expectations about your breast lift surgery.
+A breast lift can boost your self-confidence and give you perkier, more youthful breasts.

-In terms of breast lifts vs. breast augmentation, Dr. Steinberg can help you decide whether a breast lift or a breast augmentation is best for you personally.
-Additionally, remember that in some cases, both procedures are used together.
+Dr. Steinberg can help you decide whether a breast lift or a breast augmentation is best for you personally.
+Additionally, remember that in some cases, both procedures are used together for an ideal result.
+You can also explore natural fat transfer breast augmentation.

 No more drooping: A breast lift can restore your youthful contours.